Games for Windows – Live: In-game client

+Digital distribution

 Marketplace

 The Games for Windows Marketplace client was officially released on December 4, 2009.
 It initially launched with demos and trailers of games available on the Live service.
 Full titles were later added in the form of Games on Demand.

 With version 3.0 of the Games for Windows – Live service, an in-game marketplace was included; in addition to new account management tools, such as the ability to change a Gamertag for 800 Microsoft Points.
 The in-game marketplace enables users to purchase DLC without exiting, as it installs the content directly from within the game.